2023 Most Popular Human Services Associate Degree Schools in North Dakota

 Full Human Services at Rasmussen University - North Dakota Report

-A rank of #5 on this year’s list means Nueta Hidatsa Sahnish College is a great place for human services students working on their associate degree.
-Located in the remote area of New Town, NHSC is a public school with a small student population.
+Out of the 5 schools in North Dakota that were part of this year’s ranking, Nueta Hidatsa Sahnish College landed the # 5 spot on the list.
+Located in the remote area of New Town, NHSC is a public college with a small student population.

-Read full report on Human Services at Nueta Hidatsa Sahnish College
+Full Human Services at Nueta Hidatsa Sahnish College Report

-Explore all the Most Popular Human Services Colleges in the Plains States Area or other specific states within that region.
+Explore all the Most Popular Human Services Schools in the Plains States Area or other specific states within that region.

 Human Services is one of 5 different types of programs to choose from.